asingh272024S/asingh272024S.github.io/docs/course-registration.md

 ![image](https://hackmd.io/_uploads/Syw_geXaJe.png)

-*Figure 17: Screenshot of course request menu.*
+*Screenshot of course request menu.*

 Course request serves as a another very powerful tool in the VT database.
 Use Course Request prior to the opening of Add/Drop to place into courses.
 The process is fairly simple, just add the CRNs of each class (can be found in timetable), and click "Add CRNs".